 - High efficiency lighting with automatic controls to limit use when adequate daylight is available;

 - Concrete with slag to significantly reduce CO2 and cement content, and to increase strength;

 - Vertically post-tensioned structure to minimize potential damage due to earthquakes;

 - Operable windows and low pressure ventilation via the raised floor system to maximize indoor air quality;

 - Co2 sensors that call for extra fresh air if required; and

 - Exterior and interior materials that ensure healthy air quality, maximize recycled content, avoid off-gassing, and minimize environmental impacts from production and transportation.

 Designed by acclaimed architect Dan Solomon, the David Brower Center follows the example of some of Europe’s most distinguished recent green buildings in both its contextual fit and use of innovative technologies.
 In so doing, the Brower Center is articulated with a distinct base, middle, and top.
 The base is formed by awnings, arcades, and entrances for the various ground floor uses, while the middle of the building is defined by exposed structural columns and various light control devices.
 A projecting upper floor and sculpted awning structure that orients photovoltaic panels southward toward the sun delineates the building’s top.

-The Brower Center's building maintenance and tours are generously supported by:
+The Brower Center's building maintenance is generously supported by: